The Use of “Hell” in the New Testament

 Body and Soul

 Gehenna is a state that involves both the resurrected body and the soul.
-First, note that unrighteous people will be resurrected from the dead, just as the saints will (Jn.
+First, note that unrighteous people will be resurrected from the dead, just as the saints will (cf. Jn.
 5:28-29; Acts 24:15).
-Then, observe that Christ clearly indicated that the body, as well as the soul, will be subjected to the agonies of Gehenna (Mt.
-5:29-30; Mk.
-9:43-48; Mt.
-10:28).

 Consciousness

 Gehenna involves a state of awareness.
-It is very important that this point be made, because there are those who allege that hell will consist in the wicked being annihilated (C. Pinnock, 40; cf. LaGard Smith, 1988).
+This point is significant because some allege that hell will consist of the wicked being annihilated (C. Pinnock, 40; cf. LaGard Smith, 1988).
 In their view, the occupants of Gehenna will eventually cease to exist.
-This concept is flawed indeed.

 First, when the Lord affirmed that God will “destroy” both body and soul in Gehenna (Mt.
 10:28), he employed the word apollumi (used about 92 times in the New Testament).
 It is translated by such terms as “destroy,” “perish,” “loss,” and “lost.”
 The term does not suggest the sense of annihilation.